leuas/Vrdndi/README.md

 Quick start:

 Show the basic model inference.
-For detail adjustment of demo, please see the docstring in ``demo.py``
+For detail adjustment of the demo, please see the docstring in ``demo.py``

 ```bash
 cd Vrdndi/scripts